Awards 2025

 Holcim Foundation Awards 2025

-Winners announced 28 October 2025 — the world’s most significant competition for sustainable design
+Announcing the 2025 winners in the world’s most significant competition for sustainable design

-Now in its 8th cycle, the Holcim Foundation Awards highlight leading-edge innovation to drive transformation across the building industry.
+Now in its 8th cycle, the Holcim Foundation Awards highlight leading-edge innovation driving transformation across the global building industry.

-Following a series of independent jury meetings, 20 winning projects will be announced online on 28 October 2025, showcasing best-in-class approaches across Asia Pacific, Europe, Latin America, the Middle East & Africa, and North America.
+Following a series of independent jury meetings, 20 winning projects have been recognised across Asia Pacific, Europe, Latin America, the Middle East & Africa, and North America, showcasing best-in-class approaches to sustainable design and construction.

-All regional winners will be celebrated at the Holcim Foundation Awards Ceremony in Venice, Italy, on 20 November 2025, where the Grand Prizes for each region will be revealed during a global livestream.
+All regional winners will be celebrated at the Holcim Foundation Awards Ceremony in Venice, Italy, on 20 November 2025, where the five regional Grand Prizes will be revealed during a global livestream hosted by ArchDaily.
+We’ll share full project details, photos, and films on November 20, 2025, following our Awards Ceremony.

-The competition is open to building, landscape, and infrastructure projects that combine sustainable design and construction with architectural excellence.
-The Holcim Foundation Awards 2025 accepted entries from 1 October 2024 to 18 February 2025.
-Eligible projects were required to be client-supported and at a late design phase or under construction, provided construction was not completed before 11 February 2025.
+Entries for the 2025 competition were accepted from 1 October 2024 to 18 February 2025.
+Eligible projects were required to be client-supported and at the detailed design phase, or under construction, provided construction was not completed before 11 February 2025.

 Latest news on the Awards and previous winners